 While I can’t think of why (or how) someone would sue you for sending a quote and then having that quote change, I think it's important to mention it to avoid having an angry client.
 "And while they might not sue you," warns Wright, "they could report you to your local consumer protection agency which will in turn ask you to explain why your actions were not deceptive."

-If you’re giving prices over the phone, best practice is to send a follow-up email with the pricing and disclaimer.
+If you’re giving prices over the phone, best practice is to send a follow-up email/quote with the pricing and disclaimer.
 Set the relationship up for success by making sure you’re all on the same page.

 **** Please Note: All prices are subject to change and are based on availability. ****

-The email signature is especially nice because you won’t ever forget to mention it; it’s already written for you every time!1
+The email signature is especially nice because you won’t ever forget to mention it; it’s already written for you every time!
+1

 This is a side note, but also worth mentioning.
 Seller of Travel regulations in certain states dictates in certain situations that the SOT number must be listed on certain items (quotes, marketing materials, etc.).
 Seller of Travel Laws can be a real doozie, so make sure you read up on Seller of Travel Requirements here.

-You’ve got them booked, congrats!
 Now is where you need to be extra careful to make sure you’ve given the client all necessary information and to leave a paper trail showing you did so.
 This is where the rubber hits the road folks.
 Get your racing gear on!

 Once you've made that booking, let's go over the information that needs to be double/triple/quadruple checked to make sure it's accurate and that you've disclosed everything to your client.

-Whoops.
-Stephanie with a ‘y’ when it was an 'ie'.
-Or you booked them on the wrong dates.
 These are all things that can cause headaches later on if you haven't stressed to your client the importance of looking over their itinerary to make sure everything looks okay.

 In your travel waiver, let clients know they are responsible for looking over their itinerary and making sure everything is correct.